Tania Long: Early career

-While studying in Paris, Tania met and fell in love with an American Merwin Mallory Gray, and after their marriage in Paris in 1932, they moved to New York City, where their son, Robert Merwin Gray, was born the following year.
-Around 1935, Tania became an American citizen.
+While studying in Paris, Long met and fell in love with an American Merwin Mallory Gray, and after their marriage in Paris in 1932, they moved to New York City, where their son, Robert Merwin Gray, was born the following year.
+Around 1935, Long became an American citizen.
 She began working as a reporter for the Newark Ledger the following year.

-Tania decided to stay in Berlin, Germany, and worked for the New York Herald Tribune.
+Long decided to stay in Berlin, Germany, and worked for the New York Herald Tribune.
 She noticed that people were disappearing from her apartment building.
 After about ten days, she left for Denmark.
 Tania spent two weeks in Copenhagen taking down by hand the news copy from the Polish front sent by Joseph Barnes, Herald Tribune correspondent.
 She was subsequently dispatched to Paris, where she received notification of her permanent assignment.

 During World War II

-However, in late September 1939, Tania was transferred to London, where a shortage of staff had developed due to the illness of the bureau chief, Ralph Barnes.
+However, in late September 1939, Long was transferred to London, where a shortage of staff had developed due to the illness of the bureau chief, Ralph Barnes.
 It was supposed to be a temporary position but became permanent.
-In late 1939, Tania, by then divorced, met her future husband, Raymond Daniell, London correspondent for The New York Times.
+In late 1939, Long, by then divorced, met her future husband, Raymond Daniell, London correspondent for The New York Times.
 Before meeting Tania, Ray had considered newspaper work in London "a man's job", but he wrote later that "she provided us with as much competition as any man in London."
-In September 1940, Tania covered the bombing of London, among other things.
+In September 1940, Long covered the bombing of London, among other things.